Ramappa Temple: Structure

 Ramappa Temple stands on a 6 ft high star-shaped platform.
 The hall in front of the sanctum has numerous carved pillars that have been positioned to create an effect that combines light and space wonderfully.
 The temple is named after the sculptor Ramappa, who built it, making it the only temple in India to be named after its craftsman.

-The main structure is in a reddish sandstone, but the columns round the outside have large brackets of black basalt which is rich in iron, magnesium and silica.
-These are carved as mythical animals or female dancers or musicians, and are "the masterpieces of Kakatiya art, notable for their delicate carving, sensuous postures and elongated bodies and heads".
+The main structure is in a reddish sandstone, but the columns around the outside have large brackets of black basalt which is rich in iron, magnesium and silica.
+These are carved as mythical animals or female dancers or musicians, and are "the masterpieces of Kakatiya art, notable for their delicate carving, sensuous postures, and elongated bodies and heads".
 On 25 July 2021, the temple was inscribed as a UNESCO World Heritage Site as "Kakatiya Rudreshwara (Ramappa) Temple, Telangana".

+Restoration by 7th Nizam

+The 7th Nizam of Hyderabad also donated towards restoration of the temple, with the restoration works starting in 1914.

+In 1931, Dr. Ghulam Yazdani, the world famous Indian Archeologist and Conservationist who established Hyderabad Archaeology Department under the Nizam Government, had traced the decorations and ornaments of the temple which were missing and restored them in its original positions.

 Description

-The roof (garbhalayam) of the temple is built with bricks, which are so light that they are able to float on water.
+The roof (garbhalayam) of the temple is built with bricks, which are so light that they can float on water.

 There are two small Shiva shrines on either side of the main temple.
 The enormous Nandi within, facing the shrine of Shiva, remains in good condition.

-Nataraja Ramakrishna revived Perini Sivatandavam (Perini Dance), by seeing the sculptures in this temple.
-The dance poses, written in Nritta Rathnavalid by Jayapa Senaani, also appear in these sculptures.
+Nataraja Ramakrishna revived Perini Shivatandavam (Perini Dance), by seeing the sculptures in this temple.
+The dance poses, written in Nrtta Ratnavali by Jayapa Senani, also appear in these sculptures.

 The temple remained intact even after repeated wars, plunder and destruction during wars and natural disasters.
 There was a major earthquake during the 17th century which caused some damage.
 It survived the earthquake due to its 'sandbox technique' of laying foundation.

 Many of the smaller structures were neglected and are in ruins.
 The Archaeological Survey of India has taken charge of it.
 The main entrance gate in the outer wall of the temple is ruined.